 Meanwhile, in the Backcountry collection we developed a Merino-poly fibre blend.
 Merino was brought in for its incredible thermal properties and its unique moisture wicking properties.
 Blending this natural material with polyester allowed us to deliver full range of movement, giving you more freedom to perform airs and rotations while still benefitting from unparalleled warmth and breathability.

 Both base layers benefit from targeted ventilation.
 Our senior designer Sean Pankhurst brought a wealth of insight and garment technology from his time working on technical sportswear for Nike.
-Ventilation sections are located in the areas you need it most, preventing you from overheating and to facilitate cooling.
+Closed Hole Mesh sections are located in the areas you need it most, under the arms and behind the legs, preventing you from overheating and to facilitate cooling.

 Beyond the ventilation, both the All Action and the Backcountry collections also feature thumb holes on the sleeves, which prevents them from riding up and becoming bunched on the forearms and elbows.
 This can prevent full range of movement and hinders thermal efficiency of your base layer.